ratwolfzero/hopalong/README.md

 ### The Hopalong Attractor Functions

-This Rust program computes and visualizes the “hopalong” attractor by iterating the following system ofrecursive functions:
+This Rust program computes and visualizes the “hopalong” attractor by iterating the following system of recursive functions:

 $$
 \large